vincentvbh/multi-params-ntt_NTRU_NTRUPrime/README.md

 ### Imported Code

 We used latest version of NTRU and NTRU Prime implementations from [pqm4](https://github.com/mupq/pqm4).
-- We used TMVP-based polynomial multiplication from [Faster NTRU on ARM Cortex-M4 with TMVP-based multiplication](https://github.com/iremkp/NTRU-tmvp4-m4) by \'{I}rem Keskinkurt Paksoy and Murak Cenk, when any of the inputs in the polynomial multiplication of NTRU implementations doesn't have restriction that all coefficients should be in {-1, 0, 1}.
+- We used TMVP-based polynomial multiplication from [Faster NTRU on ARM Cortex-M4 with TMVP-based multiplication](https://github.com/iremkp/NTRU-tmvp4-m4) by Irem Keskinkurt Paksoy and Murak Cenk when any of the inputs in the polynomial multiplication of NTRU implementations doesn't have restriction that all coefficients should be in {-1, 0, 1}.
 In particular,
     - `tmvp4_677_10.S`
     - `tmvp4_821_12.S`
     - `tmvp4_701_10.S`